-Built a century ago by a millionaire for his wife
+Built over 100 years ago by a millionaire for his wife

 Image credit: Ministry of National Development

 Built in 1902 by Alexander William Cashin (1876-1947) for his wife Sarah Cashin, Matilda House was named after his mother, Josephine Matilda Cashin.
-Also known as Istana Menanti (The Waiting Palace), the one-story house features a distinct horseshoe-shaped driveway along with two porches overlooking the sea.
+Also known as Istana Menanti (The Waiting Palace), the 1-storey house features a distinct horseshoe-shaped driveway along with 2 porches overlooking the sea.

-Originally a 350-hectare estate, all that’s left today is the 4,488 square-foot, six-room bungalow itself.
+Originally a 350-hectare estate, all that’s left today is the 4,488sqft, 6-room bungalow itself.
 The bungalow is also now located quite a distance from the shore due to land reclamation works that started in 1987.
-The original estate, larger than 490 football fields, had contained rubber and coconut plantations, along with tennis courts, a horse stable and a fruit garden.
+The original estate – larger than 490 football fields – had contained rubber and coconut plantations, along with tennis courts, a horse stable and a fruit garden.

 Image credit: Urban Redevelopment Authority

-The plot of land was initially purchased by Alexander’s father, Joseph William Cashin, who had struck it rich by investing in then-legal opium farms – though he did later move into real estate.
-He played a prominent role in Singapore’s early years, owning other properties including about 400 shophouses, the Butterfly House and the prominent Cashin House in Lim Chu Kang.
+The plot of land was initially purchased by Alexander’s father, Joseph William Cashin, who had struck it rich by investing in then-legal opium farms, though he later moved into real estate.
+He played a prominent role in Singapore’s early years, owning other properties including about 400 shophouses, the Butterfly House, and the prominent Cashin House in Lim Chu Kang.